 Subsidiaries are entities controlled by the Company.
 Control exists when the Company is exposed, or has rights, to variable returns from its involvement with the subsidiaries and has the ability to affect those returns through its power over the subsidiaries.
 The financial statements of subsidiaries are included in the consolidated financial statements from the date that control commences until the date that control ceases.
-Consistent accounting policies and the same reporting period are used for all Group entities.
+Consistent accounting policies are used for all Group entities.